werty1001/bemgo/README.md

 ├── img/             # Any images for style
-│   ├── sprite/      # Icons for sprite here (png or svg) │   └── symbol/      # Icons for symbol sprite (only svg) ├── assets/          # Any files
+│   ├── sprite/      # Icons for sprite here (png or svg) │   └── symbol/      # Icons for symbol sprite (only svg) ├── assets/          # Any assets files
 ├── block.js
 ├── block.pug
 ├── block.styl